No Hope - HOPE!

 When they made it through the 3rd day I decided I had best do some research on what to feed them 'just in case'.

-After the third day I dropped the Pulmocare as I sensed it was too strong for their system, but it apparently had helped in fast build up of energy.(remember I used a small amount if you try this!
+After the third day I dropped the Pulmocare as I sensed it was too strong for their system, but it apparently had helped in fast build up of energy.

 I was having to force feed the runt as they could not figure out communication on the feeding signals.

 I soaked, boiled, then put through a screen tea strainer by rubbing the pulp around and then slowly boiling the juice it produced into a fine syrup and added that to the chicken.

 Watched it happen right before my eyes.
 Now they are covered in feathers and doing well.

 I still do not give them great odds, but if they can make it to that stage and can fend for themselves they may actually make it out there.

 The runt apparently was in trouble from birth, and its aggressive sibling likely took all the food so its behind dramatically in development.

 That one will likely be turned over to professionals but the other is already trying its wings and if all goes well will make it with fingers crossed.

 The runt is cute as it actually likes to be held, which I suspect is because the warm hand reminds it of a parent nesting over it.
-It will snuggle down and almost sigh into sleep.

 I keep a cover towel for that one in the box and tuck it in, while the other prefers no covering.

 I also make sure they go outside so they can remember what the wild is and hear other birds as well as letting them get sunlight for vitamin D.

-Still do not know what kind of birds they are and try not to let them get too attached to me, though they now see me as 'moma bird'.
+Still do not know what kind of birds they are and try not to let them get too attached to me, though they now see me as 'mama bird'.
 Lets hope they make it:}